n8kahl/trading-dashboard-/docs/PROGRESS.md

 - Risk → Discord: forward breach alerts when enabled in Settings.
 - Screener ranking: replace placeholder with simple ranking using scoring engine.

+Notes for Ops
+- If Vercel deploy still reports 250 MB function size, confirm all API routes are Edge (only the proxy exists) and that the project builds from `trading-dashboard/`.
+- Verify domain attachment in Vercel Settings → Domains.
+Default alias appears as `trading-dashboard-n8kahls-projects.vercel.app`.